Getting Ready for the Season

 The Season is Starting…

 Patience is needed as the season gets started… teams may begin practicing at varied times due to the onboarding status of the coach, the coach’s personal schedule, and a number of other factors.
-There is usually a two-week timeframe within which teams will begin practicing.
+There is usually a three week timeframe within which teams will begin practicing.

 After rosters are issued, we will release the rosters for viewing.
 You will be able to view your team assignment, practice schedule, and game schedule by logging into hesperiaayso.org and clicking the Team Central tab.
 Note, this will not be available until the start of the season.